 Many review sites have done performance reviews like us.
 But most sites don't consider the importance of CDN.
-Almost all the sites use CDN in real-life, and it's good to analyze the fast hosting based on CDN, as CDN is the one that will take care of connecting the end-user with your server.
+Almost all the sites use CDN in real life, and it's good to analyze the fast hosting based on CDN, as CDN is the one that will take care of connecting the end-user with your server.

 In fact, Google recommends using CDN to get a fast loading time.
 Thus, I've considered the point of CDN in making the final decisions.

-According to CDNPerf, below are the list of fastest CDN based on 300 million tests everyday.
+According to CDNPerf, below are the list of fastest CDN based on 300 million tests every day.

 GreenGeeks: This host offers a free Cloudflare CDN.
 Instead of speeding up your websites, this free CDN will increase the TTFB and make your site load slower.
 Alternatively, you can use StackPath (34 ms) or BunnyCDN (41 ms) as both are affordable yet produce faster performance.

 GreenGeeks got the #3 position, and it might surprise many (& doubt) as shared hosts are not great when it comes to performance.
-However, our transparent data proved it is wrong where the $2.49 GreenGeeks plan conveniently beat $30 managed WP hosts in terms of response time and Load testing.
+However, our transparent data proved it wrong where the $2.49 GreenGeeks plan conveniently beat $30 managed WP hosts in response time and Load testing.
 GreenGeeks is recommended for someone who is just getting with the online business but at the same time requires a fast host.

 The Fastest WordPress Hosting Companies are